-How do we begin to make sense of 13.8 billion years of cosmic evolution?
+Don’t you have to have a deep grasp of physics, chemistry, biology, paleontology, anthropology, history and psychology and lots of other “ologies” to understand the story of our universe?
 What are the major events in the evolution of the cosmos?
 How to we make sense of research from thousands of scientists contributing to the Greatest Story ever told?

-At right is an outline showing seven stages of cosmic evolution.
+At right is an outline showing seven stages of the Epic of Evolution.
 Each new stage emerges from the stages that come before.
-So, for example, life emerges from light, chemical and celestial stages that came before.
+So, for example, life emerges from the light, chemical and celestial stages that came before.
 In turn, life becomes the stage for cooperative, cultural and enlightened stages that build upon it.
 Like a theatrical stage, each stage of evolution allows for actors to play upon it.

 This Seven Stages outline is informed by many authors and from extensive research in biology showing the power, ubiquity and importance of cooperation, symbiosis and mobile DNA in evolution.
 Click on each title at right to learn more about each ongoing stage of evolution.

 Different authors have different outlines.
 They emphasize different eras, or ages or thresholds.
 Click here for more outlines by diverse authors.

 “If you study an old-fashioned television screen up close, you’ll see dots of different colors dancing in front of your eyes.
 You’ll think you are looking at chaos.
 But stand back, and you will see a picture full of meaning.
 Something like this happens over and over again as we study the past.
 Stand too close to the details and it’s hard to see anything but the idiosyncratic actions of individual human beings.
 Big history helps us stand back from the details and see the patterns.
 By doing so, it can transform our ideas of what history is about.”